Endowed and Annual Scholarships

 Ellie’s family and friends established this scholarship so Ellie’s inimitable legacy would live on at the school she so dearly loved.
 It is intended to enable a girl who loves all-things St. Mary’s to experience this unique all-female educational environment.
 Like Ellie, the successful applicant will be invested in learning (minimum 3.0 GPA) but have a variety of interests.
 She will be full of joy and hope, even in the face of adversity.

 The successful candidate’s application will demonstrate that the student is positive and hopeful in the face of adversity and filled with a love for life and a passion for all-things SMA, much like Ellie.
-She also much maintain a minimum 3.0 cumulative grade point average, be committed to her schoolwork (especially reading) but have extra-curricular interests as well.
+She also must maintain a minimum 3.0 cumulative grade point average, be committed to her schoolwork (especially reading) but have extra-curricular interests as well.

 Esther Berger had a strong faith.
 She always believed in the importance of education for young women.
 A daughter of immigrants, she was born on a farm in Helvetia, Oregon.
 At the age of fifteen, she moved into town and worked as a maid so she could complete her high school education.
 Esther then went on to college and became a nurse.
 She obtained a college education in an era when higher education for women was a struggle.
 In 2018, her great granddaughter graduated from St. Mary’s.
 Esther’s family knew that she would be proud to support young women in pursuit of an education through this scholarship.